-Disability Services at NNU exists to assure access to the University and its programs by students with disabilities.
-We coordinate and provide reasonable accommodations, advocate for an accessible and hospitable learning environment and promote self-determination on the part of the individuals we serve.
+Disability Services at NNU exists to ensure access to the University and its programs by students with disabilities.
+We coordinate and provide reasonable accommodations, advocate for an accessible and hospitable learning environment, and promote self-determination on the part of the individuals we serve.

 Syllabus Statement for Disability Services Access

-Students who qualify for and desire accommodations in this course due to a disability, as defined by the Americans with Disabilities Act of 1990, and the ADA Amendments Act of 2008, must follow the NNU Disability Services Policies and Procedures as put forth by the office of Academic Advising.
-Any student may review a copy of these policies and procedures here.
+Students who qualify for and desire accommodations in this course due to a disability, as defined by the Americans with Disabilities Act of 1990, and the ADA Amendments Act of 2008, must follow the NNU Disability Services Policies and Procedures as put forth by the office of Disability Services.
+Any student may review a copy of these policies and procedures at http://casa.nnu.edu/disability-services.
 Call 208-467-8463 or email firstname.lastname@example.org for further information.

 In order to receive accommodations, the student must personally request specific services each semester.
 Services are not provided for a student automatically without a request.
-To access accommodations, the student comes to the Center for Academic Success and Advising (CASA) and completes the respective forms.
-CASA staff work together with students to ensure that accommodations are successfully accessed in each course, as applicable.
-The most frequent accommodations provided by the office are listed below.
+To access accommodations, the student must contact the Center for Academic Success and Advising (CASA) and comply with Disability Services' Policies and Procedures.
+The Disability Services facult and staff will work with students to ensure that accommodations are successfully accessed in each course, as applicable.
+The most frequent accommodations provided by the office may be found on the tab above labeled Most Frequent Accommodations.

 Most Frequent Accommodations